By Paul Taylor

 Apparently, the oxygen ions that magnetic fields create through IMI can restore normal blood pH.
 And that's important because most people have slightly acidic blood (i.e., low pH) usually due to excessive protein consumption.

 What all of this basically means is that, if the pH of your blood is acidic, blood flow and therefore oxygen delivery could become restricted.
 So, by restoring normal pH, a magnetic field might be able to improve circulation.

-And if magnetic therapy can increase the blood flow to the scalp, it's possible that this idea might then help with hair regrowth.
+So, if magnetic therapy can increase blood flow to the scalp, it's possible that this idea might help with hair regrowth.

 Since blood treated in one part the body will circulate to all other parts, this should mean that, with just one magnetic product, you can apply it anywhere to gain the benefits it produces.